 Most people eat honey, but did you know you can eat honeycomb?
 Honeybees produce honeycomb in their hives.
 Like honey, honeycomb also has nutritional value and health benefits.
 Consuming it may improve your immune system, and promote a healthy heart and liver.

 Honeycomb is built by bees in their nest to contain their larvae, and as storage for honey and pollen.
 This mass of repeating hexagonal cells made up of beeswax fills the interior of the beehive.
 When beekeepers harvest honey, they may also remove the entire honeycomb from the beehive.

 This natural bee product has plenty of carbohydrates and antioxidants.
 The honeycomb itself may also contain some royal jelly, bee propolis, and pollen.
-Rich in nutrients, you can eat the whole honeycomb, including the waxy cells which can be chewed as a gum.
-It has small amounts of protein, vitamins, minerals, and enzymes with potential health benefits of their own.
+Rich in nutrients, you can eat the whole honeycomb, including the waxy cells which can be chewed like gum.
+It has small amounts of protein, vitamins, minerals, and enzymes with potential health benefits of its own.

 Boosts the Immune System

 Honeycomb boosts the immune system.
 Eating or chewing honeycomb will ease sneezing, runny nose, and watery eyes caused by allergies.
 This because of the bee propolis in the honeycomb which has an anti-allergic effect.
 It is also used in treating coughs and acute bronchitis caused by upper respiratory tract infections.
 The bee propolis and wax esters from beeswax, help ease bronchial inflammation.
 But pregnant women and children under twelve months should not consume honeycomb due to the risk of botulism.

 The antioxidants from the raw honey in the honeycomb are another surprising benefit.
 It may control dangerous free radicals which harm our body tissues.
 Beeswax extracts protect you against infections caused by fungi and disease-causing bacteria.
 It may also guard your stomach against some parasites.